|

 plate and the lazy Susan bearing removed, you have a circular trough that

-gap, you will have no nasty buzzing glass vibration.
+bridges this gap, you will have no nasty buzzing glass vibration.

 I tried the candle